librenms/librenms/doc/Extensions/Applications.md

 radclient -x localhost:18121 status adminsecret
 ```
 Note that adminsecret is the default secret key in status_server.
 Change if you've modified this.

-Note also that running the status requests causes the FreeRADIUS-Total-Access-Requests counter to increment by 1 so LibreNMS polls will be reflected in your stats/charts.

 ##### SNMP Extend